Ramya-Pravallika/revenue_forecast_pricing_engine/README.md

 ---

-## What I built for you (high level)
+## What I built
 - Reproducible pipeline that assembles features with SQL/Pandas and writes to a SQLite DB.
-- Forecasting module supporting Prophet and SARIMAX (example code + training/evaluation functions).
+- Forecasting module supporting Prophet and SARIMAX (code + training/evaluation functions).
 - Elasticity module using cohort-level regressions with diagnostic outputs and a simple instrumental-variable placeholder.
 - Scenario engine implementing deterministic and Monte Carlo simulations to produce revenue & margin distributions.
 - Excel export that can be opened by analysts and used as a source for Power BI.